vvorobjov/nrp-backend/hbp_nrp_backend/doc/source/backend_components.rst

    Experiment launching (Sim Server)

-The lifecycle a Simulation Server is governed by an instance of :code:`SimulationLifecycle`, in particular by its specialization :code:`SimulationServerLifecycle`.
+The lifecycle of a :ref:`simulation-server` is governed by an instance of :code:`SimulationLifecycle`, in particular by its specialization :code:`SimulationServerLifecycle`.
-For details see the relative section of this manual.
+For details see the :ref:`relative <life-cycles>` section of this manual.